JappyPing/noise2read/docs/source/Usage/Configuration.rst

 Configuration
 -------------

 noise2read is a command-line interface (CLI) based tool to eliminate PCR and sequencing errors for short reads.
-It utilises CLI means and INI file for configuring the parameters.
+It utilises CLI mode and INI file for configuring the parameters.

 ..
 1. Command line Options
 .. <<<<<<<<<<<<<<<<<<<<<<<